A Unified Experiment Design Approach for Cyclic and Acyclic Causal Models: Unbounded-size Experiment Design

 Let $(X_a,X_b)$ be an ordered pair of distinct variables in $\V$ such that $C_a \neq C_b$.
 In this case, there exists $1\leq i \leq l$ such that the $i$-th bit of $C_a$ and $C_b$ are different in binary representation.
 There are two cases: \begin{itemize} \item The $i$-bit of $C_a$ in binary representation is 1: In this case $X_a \in \mathbf{I}^1_i$ and $X_b \notin \mathbf{I}^1_i$. \item The $i$-bit of $C_a$ in binary representation is 0: In this case $X_a \in \mathbf{I}^2_i$ and $X_b \notin \mathbf{I}^2_i$. \end{itemize} This shows that $\I = \{\mathbf{I}^1_i\}_{i=1}^l \cup \{\mathbf{I}^2_i\}_{i=1}^l$ is a colored separating set on $(\V, \mathcal{C})$.
 Note that $|\I| = 2l =2\lceil \log_2(\chi)\rceil$. \end{proof} \begin{remark} The proof of Proposition \ref{prp: colored separating system} is constructive.
 That is, with Equation \eqref{eq: colored sep sys} we can obtain a colored separating system on $(\V,\mathcal{C})$ with at most $2\lceil \log_2(\chi)\rceil$ elements. \end{remark}

-Equipped with Proposition \ref{prp: colored separating system}, we can now introduce our approach for finding descendant sets and the set of SCCs in $\G$.
-The description of our proposed method is given in Algorithm \ref{algo: SCC}.
-At first, the algorithm learns $\G_r^{obs}$ from observational data.
+Equipped with Proposition \ref{prp: colored separating system}, we present Algorithm \ref{algo: SCC} for finding the descendant sets and the set of SCCs in $\G$.
+At first, the algorithm learns $\G_r^{obs}$ from observational data using existing methods such as the one proposed by \cite{ghassami2020characterizing}.
+For more information on this step, please see Section \ref{subsec: implementation}.
 In lines 2 and 3, it learns a coloring of $\G_r^{obs}$ and subsequently, it constructs a colored separating system on $(\V,\mathcal{C})$ (using Proposition \ref{prp: colored separating system}).
+One way to color $\G^{obs}_r$ is by using the \emph{trail-path} algorithm described in \cite{bandyopadhyay2020graph}.

 \begin{example}[Colored separating system] Consider DG $\G$ in Figure \ref{fig: 4a} over the set of variables $\V = \{X_1,X_2,X_3,X_4\} \cup \{Y_1,Y_2,Y_3,Y_4\} \cup \{Z_1,Z_2,Z_3,Z_4\}$.
 DG $\G$ is cyclic with three SCCs $\mathbf{S}_1 = \{X_1,X_2,X_3,X_4\}$, $\mathbf{S}_2 = \{Y_1,Y_2,Y_3,Y_4\}$, and $\mathbf{S}_3 = \{Z_1,Z_2,Z_3,Z_4\}$.
 In Scenario 1, i.e., when CIs are equivalent to $d$-separations, Algorithm \ref{algo: SCC} learns the undirected graph $\G_d^{obs}$ from observational data, which is depicted in Figure \ref{fig: 4b}.
 Recall that $\G_d^{obs}$ includes the virtual edges (red edges) and the edges of the skeleton of $\G$ (black edges).
 A coloring for $\G_d^{obs}$ with four colors is shown in Figure \ref{fig: 4b}.
 Specifically, $\{X_2, X_4, Z_2, Z_4\}$, $\{X_1,X_3,Z_1,Z_3\}$, $\{Y_1,Y_3\}$, and $\{Y_2,Y_4\}$ comprise the set of variables with the same color.
 Using this coloring, Proposition \ref{prp: colored separating system} constructs the following colored separating system of size $2\lceil \log_2(4)\rceil = 4$: